 There were dads who were waking up at 3 am for diaper changes and feedings.
 There were dads out there that were going to the park just so that they could sit down in peace on the bench for 5 minutes.
 I never felt alone even though I was not part of a group of dads.

 Over the last 6 years, though, I have found that there is an entire community of dads.
-Be it online or cities with dads groups that get together once a week to do various things that fathers want to do with their children.
+Be it online or the Kansas City Dads Group that get together once a week to do various things around Kansas City.
 These dads have become some of my best and closest of friends.
 Guys that I can count on when I just need someone to talk to.
+Because at the end of the day, we are all going through many of the same experiences that every other dad is going through.

 When NPR published their story last week that there are dads out there who still crave a community that they can not find, I found it disheartening.
 Because I remember being one of those dads.
 I wanted so badly to be part of a group of dads who would get together, talk, and be men but also be parents.
 This was even knowing that I was not alone in fatherhood.